Raku bowls – Collaboration Osprey Studio

 Raku bowls

-Raku bowls are known for their unique character and were first developed by the tea master Sen n...
+Raku bowls are renowned for their unique character and were first developed by tea master Sen no ...